SECTION .1100 - WETLANDS AUGMENTATION

 (5) Determine whether the wetland occurs in a ground water recharge or discharge area;

-(7) Provide a project evaluation and receiver site agronomic plan that includes a hydraulic loading recommendation based on the soils report, hydrogeologic description, agronomic investigation, wetland type, local topography, aquatic life, wildlife, and all other investigative results to support that there will be no negative effects on the uses of the wetlands including the biological criteria and net environmental benefits will be gained.
-Hydraulic loading recommendations shall reflect seasonal changes to wetlands including restrictions during times of high water table levels;
+(7) Provide a project evaluation and receiver site agronomic plan that includes a hydraulic loading recommendation based on the soils report, hydrogeologic description, agronomic investigation, wetland type, local topography, aquatic life, wildlife, and all other investigative results to support that there will be no negative effects on the uses of the wetlands, including the biological criteria and net environmental benefits that will be gained.
+Hydraulic loading recommendations shall reflect seasonal changes to wetlands, including restrictions during times of high water table levels;

-(8) For non-conjunctive wetlands augmentation systems, provide 200 percent of the land requirements based on the recommended hydraulic loading rate.
-After five years of operation the Permittee may request and receive a reduction in the additional land requirement provided that operational data supports that sufficient utilization capacity exists for the reclaimed water generator;
+(8) For dedicated wetlands augmentation systems, provide 200 percent of the land requirements based on the recommended hydraulic loading rate.
+After five years of operation the permittee may request and receive a reduction in the additional land requirement if operational data supports that sufficient utilization capacity exists for the reclaimed water generator;

-(9) 10 percent of the land requirements shall remain in a natural state to be used as a basis of comparison to the wetlands receiving reclaimed water;
+(9) Ten percent of the land requirements shall remain in a natural state to be used as a basis of comparison to the wetlands receiving reclaimed water;

 (10) For application of reclaimed water exhibiting parameter concentrations greater than 100 percent of the groundwater standards, provide a site-specific hydrogeologic investigation (i.e., evaluation of wetlands/groundwater interaction, groundwater recharge/discharge, gradient, project proximity to water supply wells) to show that hydrogeologic conditions are adequate to prevent degradation of groundwater quality and demonstrate through hydrogeological modeling that groundwater standards will not be exceeded at the compliance boundary; and

 (11) Provide documentation that any applicable NPDES program requirements have been met, pursuant to 15A NCAC 02H .0100.